 Advantages of self-hosted wordpress.org

-- You are fully in control of your website and have unlimited customization options.
+- You are fully in control of your website and have unlimited customization options like custom domain names or custom design.

 - Also, you have access to an unlimited number of free and premium WordPress themes and plugins.

-- It allows you “create” and install custom themes tailor-made to suit your preferences
+- It allows you to “create” and install custom themes tailor-made to suit your preferences

 - No third party ads will be run on your site unless you add some to it.